rephus/CV/cv.md

 * Internal training
 * Manager role in some projects

+## Attitudes

+* Enthusiast and curious: continously learning and trying new technologies and languages on my sparte time
+* High-speed learner
+* Motivation to solve difficult problems
+* Friendly person, excellent working with teams, as well as independently
+* Result oriented, always looking for efficiency
+* Capable of managing small teams, or giving support to people, both technical and not technical

 ## Personal projects

-* Owner of the Internet domain http://coconauts.net and contributor of http://cineactual.net
+* Owner of the Internet domain http://coconauts.net and contributor of https://www.cineactual.net
-* Development of various videogames and applications for Android since 1.6
-* Creator of the commercial page [Cleope](http://cleopealhaurin.es)
-* Creator of the collaborative forum for regional inspectors [Interventores](http://interventores.info)
+* Creator of http://retrophies.win a web emulator with Achievements and multiplayer gameplay with websockets of original Nintendo games, featured on Hackernews.
+* Creator of WatchDuino and WatchDuino 2, a smartwatch based on Arduino with Bluetooth communication and companion app for Android.
+* A clon of StarCraft for mobile built from scratch on Unity3D
 * Musical videogame developed in Java and SDL as final thesis
-* Casual mobile videogames released for android platform [android](https://play.google.com/store/apps/developer?id=Javier%20Rengel&hl=es_419)
+* Casual mobile videogames released for Android platform since v1.6 [android](https://play.google.com/store/apps/developer?id=Coconauts)
-* Videogame experiments with Unity 3D and HTML5
+* Many videogame experiments with Unity 3D and HTML5
 * Participation in software contests and jams like Ludum dare, CUSL or Biicode
-* Personal electronic projects using Arduino and Raspberry PI
+* Personal electronic projects using Arduino, ESP8266 and Raspberry PI
-* Personal scripts and webpages
 * Design and construction of domestic furniture with AutoCAD
+* For more info about projects, visit http://coconauts.net/projects/ or https://github.com/rephus